Jeffrey

 Impact to date

-The Henderson laboratory provided the first demonstration of role of Bcl-2 in regulating gamma motor survival in vivo; the first in vivo demonstration of the role of cytochrome C in regulating motor neuron PCD following injury; first in vivo demonstration of the role of Smac/DIABLO in tuning levels of PCD execution; developed the first high resolution 3D MRI/CT surgical atlases of the murine cranium for strains 129S1/SvImJ and C57Bl/6J; demonstrated the mechanism of EphB2 and EphA4 receptors in regulating formation of the principle inter-hemispheric tracts of the mammalian forebrain in vivo; provide first demonstration that EphB2 reverse signaling regulates learned opiate tolerance in vivo; identified the true mechanism of action for neuroprotective agents FK-506 and CsA in vivo; demonstrated the excitatory signaling regulating survival of granule cell precursors in the cerebellum.
+The Henderson laboratory provided the first demonstration of role of Bcl-2 in regulating gamma motor survival in vivo; the first demonstration of the role of cytochrome C in regulating motor neuron cell death following injury in vivo; first demonstration of the role of Smac/DIABLO in tuning levels of PCD execution in vivo; he developed the first high resolution combined 3D MRI/CT surgical atlases of the murine cranium for strains 129S1/SvImJ and C57Bl/6J; demonstrated the role EphB2 and EphA4 receptors play in regulating formation of the principle inter-hemispheric tracts of the mammalian forebrain in vivo; provide first demonstration that EphB2 reverse signaling regulates learned opiate tolerance in vivo; identified the true mechanism of action for neuroprotective agents FK-506 and CsA in vivo; demonstrated the mechanism of excitatory neural signaling in regulating granule cell precursor survival in the cerebellum.

-Collaborations: In collaboration with the laboratory of Dr. T. Mak published the first description of the neuronal effects Traf-6 in vivo; with the laboratory Dr. T. Pawson published the first description of the role of EphB family receptors in vivo, and the first in vivo demonstration of the role intracellular adaptors ShcB and ShcC play in regulating CNS development; with the laboratory of Dr. T. Mak and Dr. R. Hakem published the first description in vivo description of caspase-9, a central regulator of PCD; with the laboratory of Dr. S.X.Y.
-Wu examined neuroprotective properties of blood-brain barrier crossing nanoparticles in Alzheimer’s.
+Collaborative work: In collaboration with the laboratory of Dr. T. Mak, Henderson published the first description of the neuronal effects Traf-6 in vivo; with the laboratory Dr. T. Pawson he published the first description of the role of EphB family receptors in vivo and provided the first demonstration of the role which the intracellular adaptors ShcB and ShcC play in vivo in regulating CNS development.
+With the laboratories of Drs.
+T. Mak and R. Hakem they published the first in vivo description of the role of caspase-9, a central regulator of PCD.
+With the laboratories of Dr. S.X.Y.
+Wu and P. Frazer they have examined the neuroprotective and blood-brain barrier crossing properties of novel nanoparticles designed to treat Alzheimer’s disease.

 Publications